exercism/javascript/concepts/classes/about.md

 ### Instance Fields

-Often, you want all the derived objects to include some fields and pass some initial values for those when the object is constructed.
+Often, you want all the derived objects (instances) to include some fields and pass some initial values for those when the object is constructed.
-This is facilitated via the [`this` keyword][mdn-this].
+This can be facilitated via the [`this` keyword][mdn-this].
 Inside the constructor function, `this` represents the new object that will be created via `new`.
 `this` is automatically returned from the constructor function when it is called with `new`.